speedwaysingapore/speedwaysingapore/README.md

 [Subscribe to MrBeast so he can pass T-Series!!](https://youtube.com/@MrBeast/)

 <h2 align="center">Some Random things I wanted to put here.</h2>
-Please subscribe to MrBeast please, he must pass T-Series so that way PewDiePie is happy.
+Please subscribe to MrBeast please, he must pass.

 Link's Awakening is a good game, try it.